Resorts World Sentosa: Hotels

-The Royal Albatross is berthed at the Historical Ships Harbour, beside S.E.A Aquarium and the Adventure Cove Waterpark.
+The Royal Albatross is berthed at the Historical Ships Harbour, beside the Singapore Oceanarium (formerly S.E.A.
+Aquarium) and the Adventure Cove Waterpark.

 Casino

 Resorts World Sentosa casino is located beneath Crockfords Tower that has an acreage of 15,000 sq.m.

 In May 2011, the Casino Regulatory Authority fined Resorts World Sentosa for two violations related to reimbursements and two other violations related to surveillance practices.
 The total fine was S$530,000 (US$425,000).